 Neighbour Renewal is about closing the gap between the quality of life for people in the most deprived neighbourhoods and the rest of society.
 Neighbourhood Renewal has adopted a long-term (10 - 15 year) approach to practical and co-ordinated action at a local level and has four interlinking strategic objectives of:

-- Social Renewal – to improve social conditions for the people who live in the most deprived neighbourhoods through better co-ordinated public services and the creation of safer environments; and
+- Social Renewal – to improve social conditions for the people who live in the most deprived neighbourhoods through better co-ordinated public services and the creation of safer environments

 - Physical Renewal – to help create attractive, safe, sustainable environments in the most deprived neighbourhoods.